peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 {::boilerplate bcp14-tagged}

+# Certificates issued using OIDC Federation

+The Federation Entity Keys are used for requesting X.509 certificates.

+The Issuer establishes the authorization of a Federation Entity to obtain certificates for the identifier configured in the Requestor's Entity Configuration.

+The protocol assumes the following discovery preconditions are met, the Issuer MUST then have the guarranty that:

+1. The Requestor controls the private key related to the public part published in its Entity Configuration, attested by the superior Entity Statement.

+3. The Requestor controls the identifier in question, having published the Entity Configuration and having signed it using the private key related to the public one related to the CSR.

+This process may be repeated to request multiple certificates related to the Federation Entity Keys and linked to a single identifier, that's the Federation Entity FQDN.

 # Protocol Flow

 This section presents the protocol flow.
 The protocol flow is subdivided in the following phases: